cacheflowe/Launchpad-MIDI-Metronome/README.md

 Launchpad Midi Metronome
 ===
-This MIDI clip rovides a visual metronome in the "scene launch" button column on the Launchpad
+This MIDI clip provides a visual metronome in the "scene launch" button column on the Novation Launchpad

 Getting Started
 ---